Zenitugo/AltSchool-SecondSemester-Exam/exam/Documentation.md

         - Dissabling apache 000-default site.
     3. Installing Laravel repository
         - creating a directory where the application will be cloned.
-        - Giving apache the ownership of the directory `/var/www/html/laravel`
+        - Giving Apache the ownership of the directory `/var/www/html/laravel`
         - Install git
         - Cloning the repository from git hub.
         - Give Apache permissions over the directory.